Avanti Feeds, Apex Foods shares rally 8% as FM announces sub scheme under PM Matsya Sampada Yojna

 Shares of Avanti Feeds and Apex Frozen Foods climbed up to 8 per cent in Wednesday's trade after the FM Nirmala Sitharaman in her Budget speech announced a new sub scheme with Rs 6,000 crore outlay for fisheries.

 Shares of Avanti Feeds climbed 7.99 per cent to hit a high of Rs 416.50 on BSE.
 Apex Frozen rose 2.9 per cent to hit a high of Rs 240.35.
 During her Budget speech, Sitharaman said the government would launch a sub scheme under PM Matsya Sampada Yojna with outlay of Rs 6,000 crore.
-This scheme is expected to further enable activities of fishermen, she said.
+This scheme is expected to further enable activities of fishermen, fish vendors, and micro & small enterprises and improve value chain efficiencies, and expand the market, she said.

+"A total of Rs 6,0000 crore will be set for fisheries which may benefit companies like Avanti Feeds and Apex Frozen.
+Rs.
+2,200 crores have been allocated to horticulture development.
+These steps taken by the government will lead to the enhancement of other crops and agriculture," said Urmi Shah, Research Analyst, SAMCO Securities

 Analysts were largely expecting the Budget to have higher allocations to horticulture, fisheries, poultry, animal husbandry and meat sub-sectors.